If you are researching Essex grammar schools, the first thing to know is that Essex is wider than one neat shortlist.

 | Southend and Westcliff | Southend High School for Boys Southend High School for Girls Westcliff High School for Boys Academy Westcliff High School for Girls | If your real options are in Southend and Westcliff, keep this cluster together first.
 These schools usually make more sense as one local decision than as part of a much wider Essex shortlist. | Compare SHSB vs WHSB Compare SHSG vs WHSG Compare the Southend and Westcliff cluster |

-How to narrow an Essex shortlist properly
+How to narrow an Essex school list properly

 -